avsa242/sht3x-spin/README.md

 P1/SPIN1:
 * spin-standard-library
-* 1 extra core/cog for the PASM I2C driver
+* 1 extra core/cog for the PASM I2C engine (none if the SPIN I2C engine is used)

 P2/SPIN2:
 * p2-spin-standard-library